Sander2222/sa_ffa/README.md

     {
-        Name = -- This is the Name from the Mode (string), Icon = -- This need to be an icon name from this list (https://fontawesome.com/icons/) but you can let this emtpy if you dont want an icon (string), Weapons = {
+        Name = -- This is the Name from the Mode (string), Icon = -- This need to be an icon name from this list (https://fontawesome.com/icons/) but you can let this emtpy if you dont want an icon (string), Amour = -- this can you put on true so that the player get amour and on false the player doenst armour in this mode Weapons = {
             'weapon_sniperrifle', -- This is a list (array) from the weapons that are in this mode, you get the list from here: https://wiki.rage.mp/index.php?title=Weapons
             'weapon_heavysniper'